1. Show pending tasks and the active-compaction table.

 nodetool setconcurrentcompactors 2

 Safety Check: Monitor tpstats for 5 minutes post-revert.
 Ensure CompactionExecutor Pending does not spike > 50.
-Expected Output: Compaction throughput set to 16 MB/s / Concurrent compactors set to 2 Rollback Path: If latency spikes or pending queue saturates, immediately re-apply scaled values: nodetool setcompactionthroughput 32 and nodetool setconcurrentcompactors 4.
+Rollback Path: If latency spikes or the pending queue saturates, immediately re-apply scaled values: nodetool setcompactionthroughput 32 and nodetool setconcurrentcompactors 4.

 nodetool tpstats | grep -E "Pool Name|MutationStage|ReadStage|CompactionExecutor"